 A placenta creta, accreta, increta, or percreta is a placenta that grows during pregnancy into or through the uterus.
 Having this condition is life-threatening and requires expert surgical and medical care.

 Normally during pregnancy, the placenta attaches to the uterine wall and is separated from the uterus by the Nitabuch fibrinoid layer (named after Raissa Nitabuch who was among the first women who graduated from medical school in Bern, Switzerland, and who first described the basal layer of the placenta in her dissertation about the human placenta).
 Sometimes though, the Nitabuch fibrinoid layer is thinned or missing, and the placenta will attach itself too deeply into the uterine wall, this is called a placenta creta.

-Depending on how deep the placenta invades the uterus, placenta creta presents itself in three different form:
+Depending on how deep the placenta invades the uterus, placenta creta can present itself in three different forms:

 A placenta creta is present in about 1 in 2500 pregnancies today.
 Read on to find out more about each placenta condition, what it means for you, and what it means for your unborn child.

 This is the most common form of placenta creta issues, where the placenta attaches to the uterine wall but does not attach deeply enough to affect the uterine muscle.